unitystation/unitystation-wiki/tools/craftableLister/readMe.md

    > var basePath = "C:/git/unitystation/UnityProject";
 2. Open a bash console in the craftableLister folder (windows explorer, right click, Git Bash Here )
 3. Run this command "node drinksRecipeLister.js"

+## Construction

+It will output:

+- a "construction" folder, containing
+  - a "construction.txt" file containing all the items that can be crafted with basic construction material (sheets, rods, wood, etc..)
+  - a subfolder called "images"

+### How do i get it working?

+1. edit the constructionLister.js and change this variable to point to the "UnityProject"! folder on your computer.
+   > var basePath = "C:/git/unitystation/UnityProject";
+2. Open a bash console in the craftableLister folder (windows explorer, right click, Git Bash Here )
+3. Run this command "node constructionLister.js"